The Sensitivity of Eclipse Mapping to Planetary Rotation: Eigenbases across Different Rotation States

 \subsubsection{Obliquity along the Line of Sight}

-Obliquity along the line of the sight is perhaps a more interesting case to study, because as $\oblLOS$ increases, there is an increasing fraction of the planet's map which will remain on the observer-facing hemisphere.
+As the obliquity along the line of the sight ($\oblLOS$) increases, there is an increasing fraction of the planet's map which will remain on the observer-facing hemisphere.
 In the extreme limit $\oblLOS \rightarrow \pm 90^\circ$, the observer stares down the rotation axis and only ever sees one hemisphere, regardless of how quickly the planet rotates.
 In order to demonstrate the effects of line-of-sight obliquity at their strongest, we show the eigenmodes for the limiting case $\oblLOS = 90^\circ$ in Figures \ref{fig:obl-LOS90_eigencurves}--\ref{fig:obl-LOS90_eigenmaps}.
-(The results for intermediate obliquities are also available in the Appendix, \S \ref{sec:appendix}, in Figures \ref{fig:obl-LOS30_eigencurves}--\ref{fig:obl-LOS60_eigenmaps}.)
+(The results for intermediate obliquities are available in the Appendix, \S \ref{sec:appendix}, in Figures \ref{fig:obl-LOS30_eigencurves}--\ref{fig:obl-LOS60_eigenmaps}.)